 Author contributions: Ide R and Oshita A made conception and design of this case report.
 Authors other than Ide R and Oshita A, Nishisaka T, Nakahara H, Aimitsu S and Itamoto T contributed to collection and interpretation of data.
 Ide R and Oshita A wrote the draft manuscript, and other authors performed critical revision of the manuscript.
 All authors gave final approval of the version to be published.
 Oshita A has overall responsibility, and guarantees the scientific integrity.

 Informed consent statement: The patient provided informed consent for the publication of this manuscript and accompanying images.

-Conflict-of-interest statement: The authors have no conflictof-interest to disclose concerning this manuscript.
+Conflict-of-interest statement: The authors have no conflict-of-interest to disclose concerning this manuscript.